apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Query Sample Data

 Your Drill installation includes a `sample-data` directory with JSON and Parquet files that you can query.
-The local file system on your machine is configured as the `dfs` storage plugin instance by default when you install Drill in embedded mode.
+The default `dfs` storage plugin configuration represents the local file system on your machine when you install
+Drill in embedded mode.
 For more information about storage plugin configuration, refer to [Storage Plugin Registration]({{ site.baseurl }}/docs/connect-a-data-source-introduction).